 Australian Choral Conductors Education And Training (ACCET): www.choralconductors.org.au Australian Choral Conductors Education And Training (ACCET) ACCET provides conductor training, voice and repertoire information.
 Also, ACCET runs an annual Summer School in Melbourne for choral conductors at all skill levels: from beginner to advances.

-APRA/AMCOS: www.apraamcos.com.au APRA/AMCOS AMCOS grants licences for the reproduction (copying) of musical works APRA administers the Performing Rights in music.
+APRA/AMCOS - NOW ONE MUSIC AUSTRALIA: www.onemusic.com.au APRA/AMCOS (Now called One Music Australia) AMCOS grants licences for the reproduction (copying) of musical works APRA administers the Performing Rights in music.
 These are the rights that, under the modern language of copyright, are those of performance in public and communication to the public

 National Youth Choir Of Australia (NYCA): www.nyca.org.au National Youth Choir Of Australia (NYCA) The National Youth Choir of Australia - NYCA - brings together the best singers from across Australia in a unique choral ensemble.
 This vibrant group meets for a limited time each year to rehearse and perform a wide variety of sacred and secular music.
 New Australian choral music is frequently premi?red, including works composed by members.
 NYCA provides outstanding young musicians with the opportunity to extend their choral skills in an exceptional ensemble.
 Working with renowned local & international conductors, exploring new music and pushing choral boundaries is an experience not to be missed.

 Music Council Of Australia (MCA): www.mca.org.au Music Council Of Australia (MCA) Promotes the advancement of Australian musical life in all its aspects by assisting musicians and music organisations to pursue their objectives.